guile-sql

 Records would prevent assq/filter/map/quasiquote manipulation.
 Queries must be plain data so that all standard Scheme list operations apply without a special API.
 This also means queries can be serialized, inspected, and transformed with any Scheme tool.

-x = NULL is always unknown in SQL — never true, never false.
-Any application code that writes (#:= col #:null) almost certainly means IS NULL. guile-sql converts it automatically, matching the behavior of HoneySQL.
-Use (#:raw "= NULL") if you genuinely need the broken SQL form.
+x = NULL is never true in SQL, not even when x is NULL.
+The correct test is x IS NULL.
+Any application code that writes (#:= col #:null) almost certainly means IS NULL, so guile-sql converts it automatically, matching the behavior of HoneySQL.
+Use (#:raw "= NULL") if you genuinely need the standard (broken) SQL form.

-Multiple alist entries with the same key break assq.
+Multiple entries with the same key break assq.
 See One clause entry per join type.

 Guile has no -> threading macro.
 Implicit argument-type overloading is not idiomatic Scheme.
 Explicit sql-merge is clear about what is happening, composable with regular functions, and its merge strategies are documented and predictable.